Sometimes all you really have to say is YES!

 and worship God in humbleness:

 I will end with two notes:

 First, I had a last minute request to be present at a youth con, and I’m exhausted.
-I know the formatting isn’t perfect, but I will clean it up when I get back to a computer.
-I also have not done much research, by which I mean no research…
+I have not done much research, by which I mean no research…

 Second, what a perfect song to sing on Earth Day Weekend, a day after tens of thousands marched for science.